 18. DISCOVERY AND INSPECTION – Rcr 7.24

 Sections (1) and (2) deal with limited duties of discovery of Commonwealth in criminal prosecutions.
-(3) If a defendant intends to introduce expertise testimony relating to mental disease or defect or any other mental condition…he shall at least 20 days prior to trial, or later with court permission, notify the attorney for the Commonwealth in writing of such intention.
+(3) If a defendant intends to introduce expert testimony relating to mental disease or defect or any other mental condition…he shall at least 20 days prior to trial, or later with court permission, notify the attorney for the Commonwealth in writing of such intention.

 19. NOTICE FOR TAKING DEPOSITIONS

-In the absence of agreement, party taking deposition shall give all parties advance notice of the time and place of taking a deposition, and for good cause notice of less than 72 hours may be permitted.
+In the absence of agreement, the party taking deposition shall give all parties advance notice of the time and place of taking a deposition, and for good cause notice of less than 72 hours may be permitted.
 Rcr 7.14.